For more information about hunger in your neighborhood:

 The Philadelphia Food Policy Advisory Council (FPAC) facilitates the development of responsible policies that improve access for Philadelphia residents to culturally appropriate, nutritionally sound, and affordable food that is grown locally through environmentally sustainable practices.
 FPAC was established to help the City be a better partner in the local food system.
 FPAC membership is made up of a diverse group of individuals appointed by the Mayor, as well as a small group of ex-officio members who serve as a function of their position in City government.

 This project grew out of needs identified by members of FPAC’s Anti-Hunger Subcommittee, which connects advocates to address food insecurity by educating the Philadelphia community, improving access to culturally appropriate, healthy, and affordable food, and developing policy recommendations that support systemic change.
-FPAC operates five other subcommittees: Local Food Procurement; Vacant Land; Zero Waste; Governance and Membership; and Communications and Outreach.
+FPAC operates five other subcommittees: Food & Health, Good Food Procurement, Workforce and Economic Development, Urban Ag, and Zero Waste.
 Each subcommittee works on projects, reports, and guides that work towards FPAC’s mission.
 All of the subcommittees are open to the public, and meetings are generally held monthly.

-General FPAC meetings take place on the first Wednesday of February, April, June, August, October, and December from 3pm to 5pm on the 18th floor of the One Parkway Building (1515 Arch St).
-General meetings are also open to the public and anyone is welcome to attend.
+All meetings are open to the public and anyone is welcome to attend.
 For those who would like to participate formally on the Council, FPAC accepts nominations year-round through www.phillyfpac.org.